-The launching of a new case can be queued for a period by clicking the Launch Later button, which displays the popup dialog shown in Figure 6.2.
+The launching of a new case can be queued for a period by clicking the Launch Later button, which displays the popup dialog shown in Figure 6.3.
 The dialog provides three ways to specify a delay:

 - 1. A number of seconds: allows for the entry of a whole number of seconds.
-When the dialog is closed with the OK button, the case will launch when the specified number of seconds has elapsed. - 2.
+When the dialog is closed with the OK button, the case will launch after the specified number of seconds has elapsed. - 2.
 A Duration: allows for the entry of an xsd:duration value (see Section 4.13 for details on specifying Duration type values).
-When the dialog is closed with the OK button, the case will launch when the specified duration has elapsed. - 3.
-An exact date and time: allows for the entry of a specific future moment as an xsd:dateTime value (i.e. of the form CCYY-MM-DDThh:mm:ss).
-When the dialog is closed with the OK button, the case will launch when the specified moment arrives.
+When the dialog is closed with the OK button, the case will launch after the specified duration has elapsed.